 It’s often challenging to think of your real estate investing hustle as a business, especially if you still work a full-time day job and only own one or two assets.
-Unfortunately, conflating your real estate investments with your personal finances is often disastrous.
+Unfortunately, conflating your real estate investments with your finances is often disastrous.
 This simple, easily avoidable mistake could make it exceptionally challenging to track your investment income and expenses, maximize available lines of credit and optimize your tax burden.

-Even if you have yet to actually make your first purchase, it’s time to start thinking of your real estate investments as a business totally separate from your personal life and finances.
+Even if you have yet to make your first purchase, it’s time to start thinking of your real estate investments as a business separate from your personal life and finances.
 Divorcing yourself from your investments early on and maintaining clear distinctions between your accounts allows you to make the most of your real estate assets.

 Even more importantly, different types of assets and transactions may benefit from different types of business accounts and lines of credit.
 It’s important to maintain flexibility whenever you’re structuring or restructuring your investment finances.
 Both creativity and flexibility are often what separates successful investors.
 Maintain both when pursuing your next transaction.

 Establishing an investment business

 Rather than acting as an individual engaging in real estate investing, establish a real estate investment business for yourself.
 While you may think this is unnecessary given the volume of assets you’re planning on acquiring, it’s nonetheless a necessary step to take before purchasing your first piece of real estate.

 Take a look at some of the things you’ll need to do to set up an investment business separate from your personal life and finances: